borispovod/crypti-dapps-docs/README.md

 ## Crypti Dapps

 Crypti Dapps are blockchain based applications which operate on their own custom sidechain.
-Allowing developers to create decentralized applications which use XCR or BTC as a dapp's internal token.
+Allowing developers to create decentralized applications which use XCR or BTC as an internal currency / token.

 Each Dapp has its own unique private side chain which operates in synchronization with the Crypti block time and current block height.